omar-abdullah-eee/prerequisites_ml_notebooks/README.md

 ---

-##Author
+##  Author

 **Omar Abdullah**
 Notebooks written and maintained as part of a self-learning ML journey.

 ---

-##Contributing
+##  Contributing

 Found a bug or want to add more examples?
 Feel free to open an issue or submit a pull request.
 All contributions welcome!

 This repo is **open for all** — share it with your friends as much as you can!
-The more people learn, the better. 🤝 If this helped you, consider giving it a ⭐ and passing it along to anyone starting their ML journey.
+The more people learn, the better.
+If this helped you, consider giving it a  and passing it along to anyone starting their ML journey.

 ---

-## 📄 License
+##  License

 This project is open-source and available under the [MIT License](LICENSE).